 esp8266-servidor-parametros

 esp8266-servidor-peticion-post

-In this example, we would also see the request in the serial port.
-In a real case, we would take the appropriate actions (in this case, probably turn the LED on or off).
+In this example, we would also see the request on the serial port.
+In a real case, we would perform the appropriate actions (in this case, probably turning the LED on or off).

+esp8266-servidor-parametros